Category Archives: Uncategorized

 To download the Compound Discoverer 2.1 SP1 Demo (CD 2.1 SP1 Demo), go to the Thermo Scientific Software Portal (Flexera) and download it from the “Compound Discoverer 2.1 SP1 Demo and Upgrade From 2.0” folder.
 Use the instructions for CD 2.1 SP1 Demo.

-Compound Discoverer now supports batch searching against the mzCloudTM spectral library (mzCloud.org) in version 2.0!
+Compound Discoverer now supports batch searching against the mzCloudTM spectral library (mzCloud.org) including spectral similarity searching in version 2.1!
+Increase the structure information available for structure interpretation of previously unidentified compounds.

 Three new tutorial quick video have been added: